gulohuang/-Genie-Google-Rank-Web-Scraping/readme.md

 | Genie World Model      | 2                                         | 1                                | 15                                  | 1        |

-I'm very much looking forward for Genie's update and hope that I can find its site on the top search results in future by just typing Genie.
+I'm very much looking forward for Genie's update and hope that I can find its site on the top results in future by just typing Genie.